khaledibrahim1015/TicketSystem.Backend/README.md

 - **CQRS and MediatR**: Commands and queries are separated, enhancing application structure.
 - **Repository Pattern**: Data access layer abstraction using interfaces for repositories.
-- **Background Service**: Automatic handling of overdue tickets using a background service.[Example BackgroundService](#example-BackgroundService)
+- **Background Service**: Automatic handling of overdue tickets using a background service.

 ## Design Patterns

 - **Repository Pattern**: Provides a consistent way to access and manipulate data.
 - **Unit of Work**: Manages transactions across multiple repository operations.
 - **MediatR and CQRS**: Encourages separation of concerns by handling commands and queries independently.
-- **Factory DP**: For Register all Services In DI Container Across Application .
+- **Factory DP**: For Register all Services In DI Container Across Application.

 ## Technologies Used